bob-cd/bob/README.md

 ### 🚧 This is a proof of concept and isn't fully functional yet. 🚧

 Most CI/CD tools are too opinionated and do too much.
-Instead, Bob follows the UNIX philosophy of doing one thing and doing it well, and the emacs philosophy of extensibility.
+Bob follows the UNIX philosophy of doing one thing and doing it well, and the emacs philosophy of extensibility.
 For more information, see [Why Bob](https://bob-cd.github.io/pages/why-bob.html)

 ## Getting Started

+Bob's (REST) API enables a core set of CI/CD features.
+These concepts are the only things Bob is opinionated about:
+  - Steps (direct commands like shell)
+  - Pipeline (Collection of steps which can consume artifacts from other pipelines)
+  - Environment (Key value store associated with either steps and/or Pipelines)
+  - Resources (Things like source code or artifacts produced by pipelines)
+  - Artifacts (Something built by a Pipeline)

-Check out the [Getting Started](https://bob-cd.github.io/pages/getting-started.html) guide.
+To lay you first pipelines and take your first steps, check out the [Getting Started](https://bob-cd.github.io/pages/getting-started.html) guide.

 ## Components